Rahul Gandhi: Youth politics

 In September 2007, Gandhi was appointed as general secretary of the Indian Youth Congress (IYC), segment of the Congress party that represents the younger generation, and the National Students Union of India (NSUI), the faction that caters to the student community.
 As the general secretary of the Indian Youth Congress (IYC) and the National Students Union of India (NSUI), Gandhi played a notable role in shaping the policies and strategies of these organisations.
 After his appointment, both groups saw a significant increase in membership, from 200,000 to 2.5 million.
 The IYC underwent a restructuring process to make it more democratic and inclusive.
-In November 2008, Gandhi held interviews at his 12 Tughlak Lane residence in New Delhi to handpick at least 40 people to make up the IYC's think tank.
+In November 2008, Gandhi held interviews at his residence in New Delhi to handpick at least 40 people to make up the IYC's think tank.
 In 2009, during Gandhi's visit to West Bengal, the state unit of the Youth Congress registered 1 million members.
 Similarly, the IYC acquired around 10 to 15 new members per day in each assembly segment of Uttar Pradesh.
 After his visit, the number surged to 150 to 200 new members per day in the same regions.

 While serving as the general secretary of the NSUI, Gandhi played an active role in strengthening the organisation and increasing student participation in politics.
 Under his leadership, the NSUI initiated programs and campaigns to address issues affecting the student community, such as the quality of education, employment opportunities, and social justice.
 Gandhi also advocated for greater student representation in decision-making processes and supported student leaders in their endeavours.